El Paso grandma killed, 2-year-old girl critically hurt after home floods - KVIA

 "A 78–year-old man, a 31–year-old woman and the victims were evacuating the recessed living room as it was flooding before the wall collapsed," police said in a statement.

-Firefighters worked to eventually pull the grandmother and child out from under the collapsed wall; the pair were rushed to a hospital where the woman died and her granddaughter and the young girl was hospitalized in critical condition.
+Firefighters worked to eventually pull the grandmother and child out from under the collapsed wall; the pair were rushed to a hospital where the woman died and the young girl was hospitalized in critical condition.

 The victims identities weren't released by authorities.